 An enterprise resource planning software product brings together the data from across the organization, providing a coherent and consistent display of information on performance.
 The right ERP solution can help with EDI and accelerate the way manufacturers can move forward with digital innovation.

 Sage X3 is one ERP solution that controls processes system-wide.
-Sage X3 is a web-based tool that integrates business intelligence, customer service, distribution, financial management, inventory and sales.
-The highly configurable tool provides document management, automated workflows, alerts, visual processes, displays and communications tools.
+Sage X3 is a web-based tool that integrates business intelligence, customer service, distribution, financial management, inventory, digital technology product life cycle, and sales.
+The highly configurable tool provides document management, automated workflows, alerts, visual processes, displays, and communications tools.

 At NexTec Group, we help manufacturing companies accelerate digital transformation.
-With our extensive knowledge of ERP software vendors, products and features, we help companies find the right solution to meet their needs.
+With our extensive knowledge of ERP software vendors, products, and features, we help companies find the right solution to meet their needs.
 Our team of expert consultants helps companies by learning their businesses, needs, challenges, and aspirations.
 We recommend ERP options and assist with installation and optimization.
-To learn more how NexTec can help your company embrace Industry 4.0, download the NexTec Corporate Brochure.
+For more about how NexTec can help your company embrace Industry 4.0, read our quick guide on learning how to choose an ERP implementation partner.